 Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities.
 The Company's approach to managing liquidity risk is to ensure, to the extent possible, that it will always have sufficient liquidity to meet liabilities when due.
 The Company's liquidity follows a seasonal pattern based on the timing of inventory purchases and capital expenditures.
-The Company is exposed to this risk mainly in respect of its accounts payable and accrued liabilities.
+The Company is exposed to this risk mainly in respect of its trade and other payables.

-As at August 1, 2015, the Company had \$62,733 in cash.
-In addition, as outlined in note 9, the Company had a Revolving Facility of \$20,000, of which \$nil was drawn as at August 1, 2015.
-The Revolving Facility also provides for an accordion feature whereby the Company may, at any time prior to the end of the three-year term, request an increase to the Revolving Facility by an amount not greater than \$10,000.
+As at October 31, 2015, the Company had \$48,251 in cash.
+In addition, as outlined in note 9, the Company has a Revolving Facility of \$20,000, of which nil was drawn as at October 31, 2015.
+The Revolving Facility also provides for an accordion feature whereby the Company may, at any time prior to the end of the three-year term, and with the permission of BMO, request an increase to the Revolving Facility by an amount not greater than \$10,000.